What Does Documenting Your SMS Mean

 - How to perform root cause analysis; and

-- How to perform corrective actions.
+- How to perform and document corrective actions.

 Best practices for documenting work tasks are: